Archaeology, University of Leicester

 Aside from the disease and death caused by tobacco use directly, maternal exposure to tobacco during pregnancy can have a profound influence on the developing foetus.
-It has long been known that smoking during the early stages of pregnancy can adversely influence foetal health.
-Maternal tobacco exposure during early pregnancy (especially during organogenesis) can cause a wide variety of complications, including congenital disease and anomalies.
+Maternal tobacco exposure during early pregnancy (especially during organogenesis) can cause a wide variety of undesirable birth outcomes, including developmental delay and birth defects.

 The results of this project will provide valuable insight into the long-term effects of tobacco on population health, which will shed light on current tobacco use, the world’s leading cause of preventable disease and premature death.

 Baetsen, W.A., 2022.
 Menselijke beenderen, in D. Keijers, X.C. van Dijk & M.P.F.
 Verhoeven (eds) Plangebieden Hegstraat, Markt, Museum & Nieuwe Markt te Weert, gemeente Weert; Een archeologische begeleiding (WEHEG).
 RAAP-rapport 3828.
 RAAP Archeologisch Adviesbureau B.V., Weesp (NL): pp. 68-76.